18 Facts About Garden State

-Garden State became an instant indie hit when it was released in the summer of 2004, both with moviegoers and critics.
+Garden State became an instant indie hit when it was released on July 28, 2004—both with moviegoers and critics.
 Inspired by Say Anything, Harold and Maude, and the fine state of New Jersey itself, writer/director/star Zach Braff’s movie tells the story of adrift twentysomethings.
 Here are some facts about the film that won’t make you scream into the abyss.

 1. IT WAS THE FIRST SCRIPT BRAFF EVER WROTE.